nebari-dev/nebari-docs/docs/docs/how-tos/fine-grained-permissions.md

 The `scopes` defined above consists of three scopes:

-- `shares!user`: permissions to share user's server
+- `shares!user`: grants permissions to share user's server
-- `read:users:name`: permissions to read other user's names
+- `read:users:name`: grants permissions to read other user's names
-- `read:groups:name`: permissions to read other groups's names
+- `read:groups:name`: grants permissions to read other groups's names

 To be able to share a server to a group or a user you need to be read other user's or group's names and must have permissions to be able to share your server, this is what this set of permissions implement.